Queer Contra Dance Camp

 has provided dancer- and musician-friendly sound at numerous events throughout northern California during the past twenty-five years, including BACDS Family Week, English Week, Fall Frolick, and Playford Balls and camps; NBCDS Mad Robin Balls, SCDS Echo Summit weekend, RSCDS-SF Valentines' Ball and Asilomar Scottish Country Dance Weekend & Workshop, and every Queer Contra Dance Camp.
 Nick also calls contras and English country dances throughout central and northern California.

-Our talent provides a full weekend of contra dance, with a second track of dance and singing workshops lead by the community during the day.
+Our staff provides a full weekend of contra dance, with a second track of dance and singing workshops led by the community during the day.
 Specifics will be announced as camp approaches, but workshop topics in the past have included waltz, consent conversations, English country dance, pop contra, traditional folk songs, playing music for contra, and much more.
 Sessions targeted to beginning and advanced dancers are also included.

 Venue